-To see a picture of a mother and baby orangutan, click here.
+To see a picture of the Eurasian lynx, click here.

 True or False: